Whooping Cough 101 | Is Azithromycin an Effective Treatment

 How To Manage Symptoms

-The symptoms of whooping cough can last for about 3-6 months with irregular sleep time, dizziness and can lead to a broken rib.
-It takes time to cure this, and over-the-counter medicines are ineffective for whooping cough.
+The symptoms of whooping cough can last for about 3-6 months with irregular sleep time, dizziness and in severe case lead to a broken ribs, difficulty breathing or even death.
+It takes time to cure this, and over-the-counter medicines and often over-the-counter cough medicines are ineffective.

 In this case, visit a doctor or get prescribed from an online pharmacy to Buy Azithromycin UK.
 A few other steps to ease coughing are here-